9-1-1 emergency response begins as soon as a 9-1-1 Calltaker picks up the phone. Here are tips to help you become the most effective 9-1-1 Caller:

 Gender, Age, Race and Ethnicity are important details that help us identify victims and people in need of help.

-Your calltaker needs to know so they can dispatch the correct response unit.
+The Calltaker needs to know if there is any smoke or fire so they can dispatch the correct response unit.
 Whether you are reporting a car accident or a burglary in progress, smoke and fire are things you should look for and report.